 Changes made: The only change we made was to skip the broth and just use water (because it will become delicious broth, so why double-do that process!).

-An even better way: But if you want to keep it even simpler, just follow my basic instructions here under no. 7 and use the spices in the roast chicken post.
+An even better way: But if you want to keep it even simpler, just follow my basic instructions here and use the spices in the roast chicken post if you want to change up the flavors.
 So easy, we all played outside in the snow while this was cooking.

 Note the awesome 80s ski suit…free from my aunt when she finally gave up downhill skiing at in her late 70s.
 Oh yes, people…I be humble.
 And teal!